manuel-munoz-aguirre/PyHIST/docs/parameters.md

 `--save-mask`

 Keep the mask image.
 This is a downsized version of the input image containing the result of the segmentation process.
 Each segment is indicated with a discrete colour.
-By default PyHist will not keep this image.
+By default PyHIST will not keep this image.

 ### Save patches<a name="save_p"></a>
 `--save-patches`

 Save the patches of the original image that passed the "tissue content" filtering.
-By default PyHist will not save them.
+By default PyHIST will not save them.

 ## Downsampling